MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

       If the URL address you enter is invalid, a ![Warning icon](../images/webwarning.png) warning icon will appear next to the **URL** textbox.

-   2. If this is the first time you're connecting using the OData Feed, select the authentication type, input your credentials (if required), and select the level to apply the authentication settings to.
+   2. If this is the first time you're connecting using the OData Feed, select the authentication type, input your credentials (if necessary), and select the level to apply the authentication settings to.
 Then select **Connect**.

        ![OData credentials selection](media/odata-feed/odata-sign-in.png)